 My last post showed how to make shreddable chicken style seitan.
-This stir fry recipe is very easy, healthy and delicious.
+This stir fry recipe using our homemade seitan is very easy, healthy and delicious.
 The method used is very versatile allowing you to sub whatever veggies you like.

 Anytime I do a stir fry I have everything prepped before I turn on the burner.
 Things go quick so everything needs to be ready and close by.
 As much as possible I will have things laid out in the order that I will use them.

 You might notice that I am using broccolini and not broccoli.
 You can use either one but I am really liking broccolini right now.
 But I do treat it like two different veggies.
 Which is why the tops are cut off from the stems.
 The thicker stems have been split in half lengthwise.

 Bell pepper and onion have been cut into strips.
 Mushrooms sliced up.
 Ginger rough diced and garlic has been sliced.

 The seitan gets marinated very similar to how I would normally marinate chicken before stir frying.
 We will not get the same mouth feel like when velveting chicken.
 But the seitan will absorb flavor and have a nice texture.